Volunteer at RHS

 Open to any gender, the Dads' Club was founded more that 50 years ago and provides direct support to the school by conducting construction improvements to the school facility, organizing activities and programs that enrich our childrens' educational experiences.

-There are also several active parent committees such as Parents Advancing Childrens' Achievement (PACA), the RHS Field Science and Garden Program, LGBTQ Affinity Group, the Library Committee, the Disaster Preparedness/Crisis Response Committee, and the Technology Committee.
+There are also several active parent committees such as the Fundraising Committee, RHS Field Science and Garden Program, Science Alliance, LGBTQ Affinity Group, the Library Committee, the Disaster Preparedness/Crisis Response Committee, and the Technology Committee.

 How to Become a Volunteer